solislemuslab/tropical-stethoscope/example/readme.md

 The element at the same index in each array belongs to the same sample and the five arrays should have the same length, i.e, the nth image in image array, nth time range, nth frequency, and nth taxomic group represent the same sample of nth sonotype number.

+If you want to try out your own data to train the model, you need to make sure to put your data in the same format which is a HDF5 format to run the sample classification process.

+To do so, you need to follow the following instructions:

+1. Make sure that your labe file have similar format as the label file provided in this folder as well as corresponding wav files to plot the spectrograms.

+2. You will run the jupyter notebook file (maybe with some slight changes based on your data format) to create the labels as instructions in the below section

 ## Fitting the neural network model

 Once you have your data in the hdf5 format as described above, you need to follow the instructions in the `sample_classification_with_augmentation.ipynb` jupyter notebook.
-The training speed might differ in the laptop processers but should probably take less than 2 hours.
+The training speed might differ in the laptop processers but should probably take less than 3 hours.

 You need to follow the steps (mainly aimed at Mac or Linux users):